 My work has been published in Political Analysis, and I have received generous funding from multiple sources including the National Science Foundation, the Fulbright-Hays Program, and Evidence in Governance and Politics (EGAP).
 I have conducted extensive applied research in Brazil (18 months in 2016-2017) using field experiments, survey experiments, original household surveys, analysis of climate and electoral data, and qualitative methods.
 My methods training includes field experiments and randomization inference, multilevel models, regression discontinuity, limited dependent variable and panel data, and ArcGIS.

 I received a Master of International Affairs (MIA) in 2013 from UC San Diego’s School of Global Policy & Strategy (formerly IR/PS).
 I graduated Phi Beta Kappa from Stanford University in 2008 with a B.A. in Human Biology.
-I am affiliated with the Princeton Behavioral Science for Policy Lab (BSPL), Princeton Brazil LAB, Fundação Getúlio Vargas (FGV) in Rio de Janeiro - RJ, Brazil, and Universidade Federal do Ceará (UFC) in Fortaleza - CE, Brazil.
+I have current or former affiliations with the Princeton Behavioral Science for Policy Lab (BSPL), Princeton Brazil LAB, Fundação Getúlio Vargas (FGV) in Rio de Janeiro - RJ, Brazil, and Universidade Federal do Ceará (UFC) in Fortaleza - CE, Brazil.

 2013 - 2019